Best App to Learn Italian: Top 25 Language Apps in 2023

 - Available on: Web, iOS, Android.

-- Cost: For those enthusiastic about learning multiple languages, the best option for a subscription would be a lifetime membership at $139.99, while a one-month membership costs $8.99, and a yearly membership costs $45.00.
+- Cost: For those enthusiastic about learning multiple languages, the best subscription option is a lifetime membership at $139.99, a one-month membership at $8.99, and a yearly membership at $45.00.

 Memrise – Quick Summary: